 Comparing the Miller / Sugrue Frameworks

-In this essay I want to focus on how two different frameworks – Miller’s illustration of racial liberalism and Sugrue’s portrayal of reactionary anti-liberalism – are used to explain racialized disparity in Detroit.
-In the wake of the First Great Migration, racial liberals develop a contradictory ideology which supports progress while refusing to acknowledge existing inequality.
-Furthermore, I’ll describe the role of language while arguing that both ideologies come from a belief that civil rights activism and black migration are socially unacceptable and demonstrating how this contributes to a detrimental outcome.
+In this essay I want to focus on how two different frameworks – Miller’s illustration of northern racial liberalism and Sugrue’s portrayal of reactionary anti-liberalism – are used to explain racialized disparity in Detroit.
+In the wake of the First Great Migration, racial liberals develop a contradictory ideology, which supports progress while refusing to acknowledge existing inequality.
+Further, I’ll describe the role of language while arguing that both ideologies come from a belief that civil rights activism and black migration are socially unacceptable and demonstrating how this contributes to a detrimental outcome.
 With nearly 90 percent of Detroit’s white population in segregated areas by 1940, it is clear that both ideologies play a major role.

-Firstly, northern racial liberals believe that peace (a prerequisite for racial equality) cannot occur if we don’t tolerate the present racial inequality.
+First, northern racial liberals believe that peace (a prerequisite for racial equality) cannot occur if we don’t tolerate the present racial inequality.
 They prohibit race from public discourse while marginalizing activism and drawing associations between African-Americans and various societal problems in order to claim that maintaining the existing racial order is the best form of progress.
 For example, the Walker-Roosevelt photograph is a depiction of passive African-American gratitude toward well-intentioned race liberals.
 Through its ahistorical nature, the photograph ignores the hidden aspects of the long fight for racial equality.
 Advocating political equality while refusing state enforcement, northern racial liberals reach their peak during the 1920s.
 Sugrue also describes how anti-liberals have similar disastrous results on the African-American community’s economic well-being – real estate agents actively work to prevent “detrimental” members from being introduced to neighborhoods, which draws on northern race liberals’ covert form of residential discrimination.
 Housing is a major source of conflict between liberals and anti-liberals; local governments have the option of implementing New Deal policies in whatever way they choose.
 Anti-liberal homeowners lobby local governments even as the New Deal professes commitment to public housing.
 Thus, the militant pro-eminent domain and anti-liberal homeowners capitalize on prevailing stereotypes perpetuated by northern race liberals and justify this on the basis of rights rhetoric.

 Both frameworks describe policies of containment; Miller’s colorblind racists mask racial hierarchies while dismissing disruptive elements as merely opportunistic and self-serving.
 Similarly, anti-liberals weaponize automation (and patriotic sentiment) to regain control over unions and workers’ rights while northern race liberals disingenuously claim workforce integration.
 Race liberals like Herbert Russell believe that segregation is natural and deny its economic basis and benefit to whites.
 While anti-liberalism is more activist (conservatives like Cobo quickly put barriers on the expansion of public housing), race liberals take gradualism as the best path toward equality due to a belief that African-Americans are natural freeloaders.
 As a result, black activists use this language to challenge race liberals in their claim that the North is the land of racial freedom.
 For example, the Sweet family’s defense uses respectability and the language of rights.